 These solutions can be summarized and evaluated as the following:

 - Sol#8 proposes to an efficient way of UE-to-UE relay discovery and selection.
 The solution proposes to use "relay_indication" to extend the reachability of the Direct Communication Request or Solicitation message, thus the source UE can discovery the target UE(s) via the relays.
 The proposed method can be applied in either Model B discovery or PC5 unicast link establishment procedure.
-The solution enables both source and target UE to select relays, furthermore it does not require the UEs and relays to maintain their neighbor lists.
+The solution enables target UE to select relays and source UE to select relay path or direct path, furthermore it does not require the UEs and relays to maintain their neighbour lists.